U.S. Justice Department says anti-bias law does not protect gay workers

 The department's brief was in support of New York skydiving company Altitude Express Inc in a lawsuit filed by a former employee, Donald Zarda.

 Zarda claimed he lost his job as a skydiving instructor after he told a customer he was gay and she complained.
-He died in a skydiving accident after filing the lawsuit.
+He died in a BASE-jumping accident after filing the lawsuit.

 In April, a three-judge 2nd Circuit panel dismissed Zarda's case, citing a prior ruling that said discrimination against gay workers is not a form of sex discrimination under Title VII.